wuyichen24/system-design-knowledge/patterns/data_management_patterns/Command_Query_Responsibility_Segregation.md

 ### Pros
 - The command-side and the query-side can be designed and tuned differently.
    - The command-side and the query-side may have difference requirements in performance, scalability (workload), security, etc.
-- Simplify the query model and the command model.
+- Simplify the command-side and the query-side.
 - Supports multiple denormalized views of data.

 ### Cons